Job Prospects... At a glance

 The following occupations are related roles or alternative titles.
 Some of the roles may require a higher level of skill than entry-level panelbeaters.

-More information on panelbeaters is available on the Careers New Zealand website and through the "Just the Job" videos.
+More information on panelbeaters is available on the Careers New Zealand and Motor Trade Association (MTA) websites and through the "Just the Job" videos.

 Careers New Zealand: www.careers.govt.nz

 Just the Job video clip: A Career in Automotive Collision Repair